 Life is not always easy.
 This is especially true for seniors and their caregivers.
 It goes without saying that life gets more difficult as we grow older and begin to require more care.
 Unfortunately for some, the need for long-term care comes sooner than later.
 In our practice, we often see how tough it can be for seniors and their caregivers each day when long-term care becomes necessary.
 Navigating the day to day can almost seem impossible.
-This four-part series will aim to answer some of the questions you may have.
-This first part in the series will focus on defining a few of the common terms used in a long-term care setting.

 Which Option Should I Choose?

 We will all likely be caregivers for someone at some point.
 As our loved ones grow older, members of the immediate family often find themselves in the caregiving role.
 As caregivers, we soon realize that Mom or Dad need assistance with everyday activities such as cooking, eating and/or getting dressed.
-As caregivers, we face complex issues when making important decisions regarding the needs of our loved ones.
+As caregivers we face complex issues when making important decisions regarding the needs of our loved one.
 We do all we can to promote independence but many times we are forced to consider making some changes.
 Should Mom still be driving?
 Should Dad have access to using the stove?
 Is living at home alone still appropriate?
 Is it time to consider Assisted Living?
 How about a Nursing Home?
 How do we know which?
 For some, it can be difficult to distinguish between an Assisted Living Facility and a Nursing Home.

 In our practice, we often meet with people asking these questions.
 Because many of our senior clients require or will eventually require some form of long-term care, we find it important to distinguish between different levels of care (i.e. Assisted Living vs Skilled Nursing).
 This conversation is usually had with the client’s spouse or children who are serving as the primary caregivers.